 The photo above is from a reader, Tamara, who said, "Decluttered my shed and potting area!"

-Finally, this last picture below, is from a reader, Dany-el, who said, "We decluttered this area in our rental which was full of rubbish and weeds from before we moved in.
+In addition, this picture below is from a reader, Dany-el, who said, "We decluttered this area in our rental which was full of rubbish and weeds from before we moved in.
 We then set up some free standing fence panels, made hooks from old wire coat hangers and hung some pots.
 It's now ready for our pea and bean seedlings."

 Great job to everyone whose already done this mission!
 These areas look great!